kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 No, simply switching to the new controller will not change any behavior.
 The controller will continue to respect the old controller's flags.

-Only after creating some `ClusterCIDR` objects will behavior change (that too only for nodes created after that point).
+Only after creating some `NodeIPAMConfig` objects will behavior change (that too only for nodes created after that point).

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, users can switch back to the old controller and delete the `ClusterCIDR` objects.
+Yes, users can switch back to the old controller and delete the `NodeIPAMConfig` objects.
 However, if any Nodes were allocated `PodCIDR` by the new controller, those allocation will persist for the lifetime of the Node.
 Users will have to recreate their Nodes to trigger another `PodCIDR` allocation (this time performed by the old controller).

 There should not be any effect on running workloads.
-The nodes will continue to use their allocated `PodCIDR` even if the underlying `ClusterCIDR` object is forceably deleted.
+The nodes will continue to use their allocated `PodCIDR` even if the underlying `NodeIPAMConfig` object is forceably deleted.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The controller is expected to read the existing set of `ClusterCIDR` as well as the existing Node `PodCIDR` allocations and allocate new PodCIDRs appropriately.
+The controller is expected to read the existing set of `NodeIPAMConfig` as well as the existing Node `PodCIDR` allocations and allocate new PodCIDRs appropriately.